Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Background

-In the continuous operation of the three-qubit bit-flip code, the error syndrome operators $S_k, k=\{1,2\}$ are continuously and simultaneously measured to yield the following normalized signals for each $S_k$ as a function of time $t$:
+In the continuous operation of the three-qubit bit-flip code, the error syndrome operators $S_k, k=\{1,2\}$ are continuously and simultaneously measured to yield the following idealized signals for each $S_k$ as a function of time $t$:

-Here, $\rho(t)$ is the density matrix of the three physical qubits, and $\tau^k_m$ is the measurement time needed to distinguish between the eigenvalues of $S_k$ with a signal-to-noise ratio (SNR) of 1~\footnote{The SNR is defined as $(\mu_e-\mu_o)^2/(\sigma_e+\sigma_o)^2$, where $\mu$ and $\sigma$ are the mean and standard deviation of the signals and subscripts denote the odd and even parities of the syndrome measurements.}.
+Here $\rho(t)$ is the density matrix of the three physical qubits and $\Gamma_m^k$ is the measurement strength that determines the time to sufficiently resolve the mean values of the syndromes under constant variance.
+Specifically, $1/\Gamma_m^k$ is the time needed to distinguish between the eigenvalues of $S_k$ with a signal-to-noise ratio (SNR) of 1~\footnote{The SNR is defined as $(\mu_e-\mu_o)^2/(\sigma_e+\sigma_o)^2$, where $\mu$ and $\sigma$ are the mean and standard deviation of the signals, and subscripts denote the odd and even parities of the syndrome measurements.}.
 In the Markovian approximation, $\xi_{k}(t)$ is Gaussian white noise, i.e., $\xi(t)=\dot{W}(t)$ where $W(t)$ is a Wiener process, with a two-time correlation function $\langle\xi_{k}(t)\xi_{k'}(t')\rangle=\delta_{kk'}\delta(t-t')$, where the $\langle\cdot\rangle$ denotes average over an ensemble of noise realizations.
 In the continuous operation, the observer receives noisy voltage traces with means proportional to the syndrome operator eigenvalues and variances that determine the continuous measurement collapse timescales.
 Monitoring both error syndromes with streams of noisy signals represents a gradual gain of knowledge of the measurement outcome to diagnose bit-flip errors that occur.
 We shall refer to the parity of $I_k(t)$ as even or odd depending on whether the mean value of $I_k(t)$ is positive or negative.
-In an actual experiment we will only have access to the averaged signals taken at discrete time steps separated by $\Delta t$, which we denote $I_{k, t}$ at time step $t$:
+In an actual experiment we will only have access to the averaged signals taken at discrete time steps separated by $\Delta t$, which we denote by $I_{k, t}$ at time step $t$:

 where $\Delta W\sim\mathcal{N}(0,\Delta t)$.
 We shall assume that $\rho(t)$ only changes due to bit-flips at the beginning of each time step $\Delta t$ for very small $\Delta t$.

 In previous work, Ref.~\cite{mohseninia_2020} compared the performance of a linear approximate Bayesian classifier and the double threshold model with one threshold fixed at $y=0$ and another threshold at $y>0$ in correcting the three-qubit bit-flip code for quantum memory.
 Ref.~\cite{atalaya_continuous_2021} analyzed the double threshold model with two varying thresholds in correcting the three-qubit bit-flip code, and applied it to quantum annealing under bit-flip errors $X_q$ with which the chosen annealing Hamiltonian does not commute.
 In the current work, we shall study the performance of machine learning algorithms both in quantum memory and in quantum annealing.